 If your actions threaten this narrative, then you will unnerve your MoC and change their decision-making process.
 If your MoC is in a heavily Democratic or Republican district, you may assume that they have a safe seat and there’s nothing you can do to influence them.
 This is not true!
 The reality is that no MoC ever considers themselves to be safe from all threats.
 MoCs who have nothing to fear from a general election still worry about primary challenges.

-This constant reelection pressure means that MoCs are enormously sensitive to their image in the district or state, and will work very hard to avoid signs of public dissent or disapproval.
-What every MoC wants — regardless of party — is for his or her constituents to agree with the following narrative:
+This constant reelection pressure means that MoCs are enormously sensitive to their image in the district or state, and they will work very hard to avoid signs of public dissent or disapproval.
+What every MoC wants—regardless of party—is for his or her constituents to agree with the following narrative:

 What Does a MoC’s Office Do, and Why?

-A MoC’s office is composed of roughly 15-25 staff for House offices and 60-70 for Senate offices, spread across a D.C. and one or several district offices.
+A MoC’s office is composed of roughly 15-25 staff for House offices and 60-70 for Senate offices, spread across a DC office and one or several district offices.
 MoC offices perform the following functions:

-- Constituent services.
+- Provide constituent services.
 Staff connect with both individual constituents and local organizations, serving as a link to and an advocate within the federal government on issues such as visas, grant applications, and public benefits.